-The facts that the dog had previously bitten X, Y, and Z, and that they had made complaints to B, are relevant.
+The facts that the dog had previously bitten X, Y, and Z, and that they had made complaints to B, are relevant knew that the name of the payee was fictitious.
+The fact that A had accepted other bills drawn in the same manner before they could have been transmitted to him by the (e) A is accused of defaming B by publishing an imputation intended to harm the reputation of B.

-(d) The question is whether A, the acceptor of a bill of exchange, that A knew that the payee was a fictitious person. (e) A is accused of defaming B by publishing an imputation intended to harm the reputation of B.
+(d) The question is whether A, the acceptor of a bill of exchange,